 Justin – No, that’s what made it even cooler.
 That video was raw.
 I saw my name on the screen when all the Mets fans did and I jumped up in pure excitement.

 MMO – The Dodgers drafted you in 2013 in the 37th round.
 Did going through the draft process back then make it any easier for you last year?

-Justin – Yeah for sure.
+Justin – For sure.
 I mean, at that point in my career I was in a little bit different place.
 I was a buck fifty, five-foot-ten, and I wasn’t in a situation to where I was ready to go play with grown men that were 21-22 years-old like I am now.

 Going into the Draft I knew I needed to mature and I was most likely going to college unless someone came with an offer that I couldn’t refuse.
 For that day it was just more of a learning (process), and getting used to the experience because I knew at some point in my college career I would go through it again.